RapidRabbit-11485/PNGTuber-GPT/README.md

 Response: This is the raw response we received back from ChatGPT

 If we receive an invalid response back from GPT, the entire debug error will print instead of the expected data.

+# Install Node.JS
+To capture Twitch chat we need to use a JavaScript library called TMI.js.
+More information can be found at https://tmijs.com/.
+To use Javascript via the command line we need to install Node.JS from https://nodejs.org/en.
+Download and install the LTS version, and accept all of the defaults when installing, you don't need to check any additional boxes.
+Once it is installed do the following:

+1. Make sure that TwitchChatRecoder.js is in your Project Folder.
+2. Open a new PowerShell window and change directory to your Project Folder
+3. Run "npm install tmi.js"
+4. Run "node TwitchChatRecorder.js" to start capturing Twitch Chat for the bot

+* It creates a new file called message_log.json that contains all the messages it captures from Twitch
+* It only keeps the last 15 messages, and deletes older ones with each new message
+* The messages are passed into the prompt automatically so that the bot has context of what is being said in chat